geoffreycs/hal9000-bot/README.md

 `!reset` - Forces disconnect and reconnect.

 ### Testing commands:
-`!debug` - Dumps the last 2000 characters of log file to a direct message to you.
+`!debug` - Dumps the last 2000 characters of log file.
 `!execption` - For tesing purposes: Throws an exception.

 ### Admin commands (only work if you are the owner of the bot):